AyzansAlt/SwitchMediaHostX/README.md

 <p align="center" style="font-size: 20;"> Host your Switch media over LAN. </br>Screenshots<br>Videos<br>And SDCard Contents</p>

 ##
-<i>Switch Media Host</i> is a simple python script that allows you to see your Switch screenshots, video clips, and all of your SDCard contents directly from your browser! <b>Note: You need to be on the same network as the Switch in order to see your files. </b> This allows for easier transfering, with a simple and clean design. <br><br>It achieves this by hosting a local webserver directly from the Switch, and then the script adjusts the webpage to fit your system accordingly!<br><br>Your Switch must have access to homebrew.
+<i>Switch Media Host X</i> is a simple python script that allows you to see your Switch screenshots, video clips, and all of your SDCard contents directly from your browser, that has been forked from [Switch Media Host](https://github.com/ImmaSpoon/Switch-Media-Host)! <b>Note: You need to be on the same network as the Switch in order to see your files. </b> This allows for easier transfering, with a simple and clean design. <br><br>It achieves this by hosting a local webserver directly from the Switch, and then the script adjusts the webpage to fit your system accordingly!<br><br>Your Switch must have access to homebrew.

 ## Tables of Contents
 • <a style="font-size: 8px;" href="#features">Features</a><br>